yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 ## Milestone C: Querying the Giphy API

 This milestone involves communicating between classes.
-Before implementing this part, think about what instance variables you might need, where different parts of the code logic will go, and when/how you will communicate between classes.
+Before implementing this part, think about what instance variables you might need to store, where different parts of the code logic will go, and when/how you will communicate between classes.

 - When the user submits the Menu form, hide the Menu screen and query the Giphy API with the entered theme.
   - Use the theme value that you printed out in Milestone A.
-- When the query is completed, show the Music screen and display a random gif from the Giphy results.
+- When that query is completed, show the Music screen and display a random gif from the Giphy results.
   - The `GifDisplay` class should handle displaying the gifs from the Giphy results.
   - Keep in mind that eventually, you will need to show a **different gif** on every kick, i.e. you should not show the same gif for two kicks in a row.